Things to do

 Lochern habitat drive—approximately 40km return (allow 2–4 hours)

-This scenic drive is only accessible to four-wheel-drive vehicles.
-Pick up a drive guide brochure from the information centre before you go and learn about Lochern's wildlife and pastoral relics.
+This scenic drive is only accessible to 4WD vehicles.
+Start from the information centre, located 7km from Broadwater Waterhole camping area.
+Learn about the cycles of wet and dry in the Channel Country landscape at the information centre, then follow the ‘Scenic Drive’.
 Gidgee, bloodwood and mulga woodlands open out onto Mitchell grass plains and the channels and floodplains of the Thomson River.
 Step out of the car at spots like Bluebush Lagoon to watch waterbirds or examine blossoms on tiny plants.
+See the relics of the pastoral era at the shepherd yards and shearing complex or take a wander around the old homestead situated by the Thomson River.

 Fishing in the waterholes is permitted, however size and bag limits apply.
 Contact the Department of Agriculture and Fisheries for more information about fishing regulations.